Oops19/TS4-Library/README.md

 For now just a method to apply an outfit to a sim.
 If only the previous outfit_index exists and the chosen one is valid and unused a new outfit will be created.

+### PrettyDict
+A small utility to write Dict data formatted human-readable.
+It avoids data conversion to JSON.

 ### RunCommands
 Added the ability to run 'execute' or 'client_cheat' commands.
 This functionality will be removed from [RunCheatCommands](https://github.com/Oops19/TS4-RunCheatCommands) and integrated here.